 a training rooted in the art and science of holding space for healing

-This first evening is all about getting comfortable, setting boundaries, and getting to know the CYANWOOD space, the training facilitators, the training outline, and each other!
+This first evening is all about getting comfortable in the space at CYANWOOD, setting boundaries, and learning more about the training facilitators, the training outline, and each other!

 We will introduce the curriculum with an overview of the training and some trauma concepts for at-home reflection.